The Board of Trustees governs and guides the Charity and works closely with the CEO and management team.

 Gill Tait, Vice Chair

 Janet is a nurse by profession having specialised in adult and paediatric intensive care.
 From a management role at the Department of Health and various Authorities in the West Midlands she subsequently became a senior lecturer at Aston University Management School and Birmingham University.
 She retired as Chief Nurse and Director of Operations at Hereford Hospitals and now takes on various voluntary roles.
 Janet lives with her dog Sherrie in Ullingswick where she is visited frequently by her grown up family and grandchildren.
+Janet is Chair of the Strategy Planning Group.

 After studying at Edinburgh University, Jeanie worked as a freelance journalist in Turkey and later in London for the European public affairs company EPPA.
 She worked in London & Brussels and Eastern Europe, helping businesses (mainly) understand the processes of the European institutions.
 After living in Paris, she moved with her family to Herefordshire, close to where her husband grew up, and took on the vineyard established at their home.
-Jeanie is the Chair of the Buildings Sub Committee.
+Jeanie is Chair of the Buildings Group.